OpenDSA/OpenDSA/RST/en/Development/BuffPool.rst

 system provides the appearance of larger main memory without modifying the program.

-.. inlineav:: buffpoolS1CON ss
+.. inlineav:: LRUCON ss
    :align: center
    :output: show

-.. inlineav:: buffpoolS2CON ss
-   :align: center
-   :output: show
+.. showhidecontent:: BPextra

    Here is a visualization to let you experiment with the various buffer pool replacement strategies.

    .. avembed:: AV/Development/BufferPoolAV.html ss

    Here is an exercise to help you practice.

    .. avembed:: AV/Development/bufferpoolPRO.html pe

 When implementing buffer pools, there are two basic approaches that can be taken regarding the transfer of information between the user of the